Jessica-Agorye/Sidehustle-capstone-project-group-39/order-summary-capstone-project/order-summary-component-main/README.md

 This is a Order summary card challenge on Frontend Mentor,the challenge is to help us improve our coding skills.

- # Preview
- This is a screenshot of our project file:///C:/Users/LENOVO/Desktop/WEBSITECOMPLETE/index.html#

 #  Table of Content
  1. Overview